BBC apologises for ‘serious flaws’ in making of Gaza documentary

 The corporation removed the documentary after it emerged that the child narrator is the son of Ayman Alyazouri, who has worked as Hamas’s deputy minister of agriculture.

-This comes following concerns from shadow culture secretary Stuart Andrew that public funds had “indirectly supported a terrorist organisation”.
+This comes after concerns from shadow culture secretary Stuart Andrew that public funds had “indirectly supported a terrorist organisation”.

 After the discovery about Abdullah Al-Yazouri, who speaks about life in the territory amid the war between Israel and Hamas, the BBC added a disclaimer to the programme and later removed it from its online catch-up service.

-A BBC spokesperson said the its review “has identified serious flaws in the making of this programme”.
+A BBC spokesperson said its review “has identified serious flaws in the making of this programme”.

 “Nothing is more important than the trust that our audiences have in our journalism.